Master degree program

 • Type of control - [RK1+MT+RK2+Exam] (100)

-• Description - The goal of the discipline: to form the ability to determine the computability of various functions.
-The content of the discipline is aimed at studying the computability of a function, primitive and partially recursive functions, computability on a Turing machine, computability with respect to oracles, numbering of computable functions, as well as stopping problems, recursion theorems and Rice's theorem.
+• Description - Develop the ability to determine the computability of various functions.
+The content of the discipline is aimed at studying the computability of functions, primitive and partially recursive functions, computability on a Turing machine, computability with respect to oracles, numbering of computable functions, as well as stopping problems, recursion theorems and Rice's theorem.

 • Type of control - [RK1+MT+RK2+Exam] (100)